Center of Excellence for Pancreatic Cancer Multidisciplinary Team

 Your physicians and their teams will be with you throughout your treatment journey, and you will have access to supportive care that is so important for pancreatic cancer patients.
-This includes nutrition counseling; social work support with assistance for transportation and home health care; and genetic counseling, as needed, for family members.
+This includes nutrition counseling; social work support with assistance for transportation, palliative care and home health care; and genetic counseling, as needed, for family members.

 Our multidisciplinary team of physicians and our research staff work collaboratively on your case—they all participate in our Pancreas Tumor Board.
 Together, they identify clinical trials that may be beneficial, and they screen and enroll patients as appropriate.
 They also facilitate collection of specimens for biobanking, which is important for future research.

 What is Mount Sinai doing to improve pancreatic cancer survival?

 We are working diligently to shift the time of diagnosis to earlier in the disease process.
 We are doing this by investigating familial connections due to hereditary risk factors and early detection diagnostics like endoscopic ultrasound.